 How nurses can develop technical skills

-Join professional associations
+• Join professional associations

 Nurses are widely encouraged to join professional associations, which will help them learn new skills.
 These associations mostly offer conferences, networking events, and training such as conferences and webinars.
 At times, members get the privilege of receiving newsletters and accessing content meant for members only.
 These webinars may highlight trending events in nursing, how to excel more in a nursing career, and other advocacy efforts.
-By joining these associations, a nurse will become more informed and also be a source of information for others.
+By joining these associations, a nurse will become more informed and a source of information for others.

-Become comfortable with technology
+• Become comfortable with technology.

 In modern times, the world is run by technology and its advancement.
 Technological skills are one of the most sought-after skills by employers.
 The reason is that technology is here to stay and is a vital element.

-As a nurse, you are required to incorporate different machinery, learn charting software, or, at times, present information to physicians about a patient.
+As a nurse, you must incorporate different machinery, learn charting software, or, at times, present information to physicians about a patient.
 It’s also important to consider finding ways to attend training on new technologies that emerge in the healthcare industry.
 Always familiarize yourself with industry blogs and articles, as well as podcasts.
 Be aware of any upcoming new technology platforms at your place of work, and sign up for them.

-Attend workshops
+• Attend workshops

-Practice
+• Practice

-Participate in simulations
+• Participate in simulations

 Simulators are great learning tools that offer a realistic environment that looks, feels, sounds, and smells like real-life situations.
 They are great ways to practice technical skills practically.
 Moreover, they are very helpful in giving you a feel for what it would be like to work in a particular setting or situation.
-And by doing this, you’ll become more familiar with the skills and procedures involved. will help you evaluate your performance in these situations and also help improve your technical skills.
+And by doing this, you’ll become more familiar with the skills and procedures involved.
+It will help you evaluate your performance in these situations and also help improve your technical skills.

-Communicate with others
+• Communicate with others

-Find a mentor
+• Find a mentor

 Get ready for the future of healthcare with technical skills